DiegoMFR/currencyConverter/readme.md

 git clone https://github.com/DiegoMFR/currencyConverter.git
 ```

-- Import the files in the build folder into your HTML (see the included index.html for further reference)
+- Import the files in the build folder into your JS or HTML (see the included index.html for further reference)

 ```html
 <head>